Published: October 30, 2013

 For 2010 Strategic Plan and performance indicators, visit the archived Strategic Plan.
+The plan is also available in PDF format.

 The College of Health and Human Services (CHHS) is the “health college” of George Mason University.
 It is where health research meets health practice and service delivery.
 By integrating our educational programs, our clinical and community-based research, and our community engagement efforts, CHHS strives to provide a rigorous and innovative learning experience for our students, to be a major provider of the health care workforce in northern Virginia, and to produce new knowledge to address critical health and social issues in policy and practice, while both faculty and students are actively engaged in improving the health and well-being of people both locally and globally.